 The Materials Department prides itself on the development of a broad range of experimental and computational resources in Central and Shared Facilities.

-Managed by the Materials Department and open to all members of the University and surrounding community, this facility houses state-of-the-art equipment for materials characterization including: 3 transmission electron microscopes; 3 field-emission scanning electron microscopes; 6 atomic force microscopes; advanced focused ion-beam system; dedicated XPS and SIMS systems; and extensive sample preparation tools and computational resources.
+Microscopy and Microanalysis Managed by the Materials Department and open to all members of the University and surrounding community, this facility houses state-of-the-art equipment for materials characterization including: 2 transmission electron microscopes; 3 field-emission scanning electron microscopes; 2 atomic force microscopes; advanced focused ion-beam system; dedicated X-ray photoelectron spectrometer (XPS) and dynamic secondary ion mass spectrometer (DSIMS) systems; and extensive sample preparation tools and computational resources.

 Molecular Beam Epitaxy